How it works, simply

 Notice the red pattern showing higher heat than surrounding tissue and the white area, the hottest location, showing the site of a suspected tumor.

 Remember: Tumors increase blood flow, increased blood flow produces heat; heat is detected on thermal images.
 But, how do tumors increase blood flow?

 Actually, it’s pretty simple.
 Here’s what happens:

-- Cancer cells need blood to grow, which means they need more blood vessels to bring blood.
+- Cancer cells need blood to grow, which means they need more arteries to bring blood.

 - The cancerous cells emit a protein called vascular endothelial growth factor (VEGF) to simulate blood vessel growth.

-- And then new vessels grow (angiogenesis), increasing blood flow and, therefore, heat, which thermal imaging detects.
+- New vessels grow (angiogenesis), increasing blood flow and, therefore, heat, which infrared cameras can detect.

 This process begins when the tumor is still very small.
 Thermal imaging can detect the increased heat pattern when the tumor is small.
 When the reading doctors identify a problem in the breast tissue, they will typically recommend re-imaging the location in 3 to 6 months to examine changes, and may also recommend an ultrasound for comparison.

-Because thermal imaging isn’t looking for masses (which have to be pretty big for mammograms to detect them) but for increased blood flow (which the body does whether or not the mass is big enough to be detected), you have very early detection of tumors in your breasts.
+Because thermal imaging isn’t looking for masses (which have to be about the size of a dime for mammograms to detect) but for increased heat (which begins very early in cancer growth), you have very early detection of tumors in your breasts.